Review | Travel Club Lounge KLIA Terminal 1 Satellite

 Final Thoughts

 At the time of writing, I am uncertain if these lounges accept access through credit cards or major lounge operators like Priority Pass, DragonPass, or LoungeKey.
-However, it is encouraging to see more lounge options at KLIA Terminal 1 Satellite.
+However, it is encouraging to see more lounge options at KLIA Terminal 1 Satellite, given the lacklustre experience I had today.

 Competition invariably benefits us as consumers, and given the current offerings at the Travel Club Lounge, I am unsure about returning.
-There weren't even washrooms inside the lounge!
+I'd rather much just visit the Plaza Premium Lounge which had far superior vibes and F&B offerings, and shuttle over to the Satellite Terminal afterwards if I had a flight departing from here.

 To be clear, the Travel Club Lounge isn’t terrible, but given its lackluster food and beverage options and service, I would prefer to use my credit card lounge access passes elsewhere, such as at Plaza Premium First—especially since I hold the CIMB Travel World Elite.